mateusap1/plutus-reference/README.md

     deriving anyclass (Serialise, ToJSON, FromJSON, NFData)
 ```

 It is, as the name suggests, a represantation of a transaction output.
+In other words, the value received by an address at the end of an UTXO and it's corresponding datum.

 ### TxOutRef